CrystalPharma/README-generator/README.md

 - [Badges](#Badges)

 ## Installation
-Git clone the README generator repository locally to your device then direct to the root of the file command npm init then npm install for all the relevant packages.
+<code>git clone</code> the README generator repository locally to your device then direct to the root of the file command <code>npm init</code> then npm install for all the relevant packages.
 ## Usage
-Direct to the root of the file and command npm index
+Direct to the root of the file and command <code>npm index</code>

 ## License
 MIT